jamesbuckett/ckad-bootcamp/01-kubernetes-pod.md

 The Relationship between Resources and Quality of Service

-What is Kubernetes Quality of Service:
+What is Kubernetes Quality of Service?
 * In Kubernetes, Quality of Service (QoS) refers to the relative priority of pods and the resources they are allowed to consume.
 * There are three QoS classes in Kubernetes:
   * BestEffort: